We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Vinegar: red wine, apple cider vinegar, white balsamic, rice wine vinegar

 - Flavorings: minced garlic, minced shallots, fresh herbs and dried spices

 - Sweeteners: honey, agave, maple syrup, or white sugar

 Yes, you can swap out different vegetables to meet your needs.
-If you need to use up some fresh vegetables in your fridge, cut them up small and add them to the salad.
+If you need to use up some fresh vegetables in your fridge, cut them up small and add them.

-Yes, you certainly can use gluten free pasta, but since it breaks down much faster than regular pasta, plan to eat the all salad within a few hours of assembling it.
+Yes, you certainly can use gluten free, but since it breaks down much faster than regular, plan to eat it all within a few hours of assembling it.

-The best way to reduce the carbs in pasta salad is to change the pasta to vegetable ratio.
-Either decrease the pasta, or increase the vegetables and other add ins like meat and cheese.
+The best way to reduce the carbs in this recipe is to change the pasta to vegetable ratio.
+Either decrease the noddles, or increase the vegetables and other add ins like meat and cheese.